chriskeraly/lumopt/README.md

 ## Introduction

 This is a continuous adjoint opimtization wrapper for Lumerical, using Python as the main user interface.
 It is released under an MIT license.
+It is still work in progress and any contribution will be very welcome!
+New features to come out soon, and make it even easier to use (hopefully)!

 If you use this tool in any published work, please cite https://www.osapublishing.org/oe/abstract.cfm?uri=oe-21-18-21693 and give a link to this repo.
 Thanks!